mshmoustafa/FTPY/README.md

 # FTPY Beta

 A super-simple, no-frills FTP client for the command line written in Python.
 No `sudo` privileges needed to install or use.
-Works on *Nix and Windows systems.
-Currently requires Python 3.
+Works on *Nix and Windows systems and with Python versions 2 and 3.

 ## Beta Disclaimer